 What kind of training do judges and prosecutors need?

-50 participants from the European Commission, EJTN, other judicial training stakeholders and partners with EJTN, gathered this week for their yearly meeting at EJTN premises in Brussels to discuss and exchange views on this crucial question.
+75 participants from the European Commission, EJTN, other judicial training stakeholders and partners with EJTN, gathered in Brussels and Online earlier this week for their yearly meeting to discuss and exchange views on this crucial question.

 Training needs assessment is the initial stage and perhaps the most critical element of the training cycle that further comprises training objectives, plan and design of the training, implementation and evaluation of the training.

-Judicial training needs discussed at EJTN by various key actors in the field
+Judicial training needs discussed by EJTN with various key actors in the field

 EJTN would like to thank its core partners, all of them key actors in their field, for attending our meeting and providing us with their valuable input:

-EC’s DGs Justice and Consumers; Internal Market, Industry, Entrepreneurship and SMEs; Communications Networks, Content and Technology; Translation; Migration and Home Affairs; Health and Food Safety; Environment; Competition; European Anti-Fraud Office
+- EC’s DGs Justice and Consumers; Competition; Employment, Social Affairs and Inclusion; Environment; Internal Market, Industry, Entrepreneurship and SME; Migration and Home Affairs; International Partnerships; Health and Food Safety; Taxation and Customs Union; Neighbourhood and Enlargement Negotiations

 - EUFJE European Union Forum of Judges for the Environment